Approved: Sputnik V, AstraZeneca, Pfizer-BioNTech and Sinovac

 Began March 22

 The government's line: After months of insisting they had won the battle against COVID-19, authorities finally caved to reality on June 21, confirming the virus is again in the country.
-The Health Ministry had been refusing to recognize cases since early January even as private clinics more recently said they were turning up dozens of positive tests daily.
+The Health Ministry had been refusing to recognize cases, instead calling them "tuberculosis" or "seasonal pneumonia."
 In late May, a doctor was even fired for reporting a case.
 President Emomali Rahmon said in April that many other countries (he did not specify which) were studying Tajikistan's experience fighting the virus.

 - The government does not regularly publish figures on the number of vaccinated people.